Sam7367238/Sam7367238/README.md

 - [A Spring Boot Blog CRUD But Now I've Added Authentication](https://github.com/Sam7367238/SpringBootBlogApp)

 ## 📖 How I Started
 I started coding when I was around 9 or 10 years old, making games on Roblox.
 I had a lot of fun and became curious about how all the assets from the Roblox development marketplace worked under the hood.
 I started learning scripting and eventually got pretty good at it.
 At the time I was just making games for fun, but it ended up teaching me a lot about programming and problem-solving.
-I kind of miss those moments, but unfortunately I decided to quit.
+I kind of miss those moments, but unfortunately, I decided to quit.
 So I decided to learn other languages, I started with Java because of its object oriented paradigm, and it is also fun to use.